-- A. Verify that field measurements are as indicated on shop drawings and as instructed by the manufacturer. - 1.05 COORDINATION - A. Coordinate the work with plumbing and electrical rough-in, and installation of associated and adjacent components.
+A. Verify that field measurements are as indicated on shop drawings and as instructed by the manufacturer.

+A. Coordinate the work with plumbing and electrical rough-in, and installation of associated and adjacent components.

+2.1 LUMBER MATERIALS

+- A. Softwood Lumber: Graded in accordance with AWI Custom; Reference schedule at the end of this section; Select White Birch, maximum moisture content of 6 percent; suitable for transparent finish. - B. Paint Grade Materia: Poplar or similar, free of knots and grain, Sanded smooth for paint finish.
+Brush marks at base and trim are not acceptable.

+2.2 SHEET MATERIALS

-- 2.01 LUMBER MATERIALS - A. Softwood Lumber: PS 20; Graded in accordance with AWI Custom; maximum moisture content of 6 percent; suitable for prime and paint. - B. Hardwood Lumber: Graded in accordance with AWI prime and paint. - 2.02 SHEET MATERIALS - A. Exterior Plywood: Exposed to weather shall be group 1, Exterior type, Grade A-B or A-C as required for exposure. - B. Interior Plywood: Interior or Exterior type, Group 1 or 2, Grade B-D where concealed, Grade A-C one side exposed and Grade A-A two sides exposed. - C. Wood Particleboard: ANSI A208.1 Type 1; AWI standard, composed of wood chips, medium density, made with high waterproof resin binders; of grade to suit application; sanded faces.
+- A. Exterior Plywood: Exposed to weather shall be group 1, Exterior type, Grade A-B or A-C as required for exposure. - B. Interior Plywood: Interior or Exterior type, Group 1 or 2, Grade B-D where concealed, Grade A-C one side exposed and Grade A-A two sides exposed. - C. Wood Particleboard: ANSI A208.1 Type 1; AWI standard, composed of wood chips, medium density, made with high waterproof resin binders; of grade to suit application; sanded faces. - D. Exterior HardiePanel; fiber cement panels.

-2.03 FASTENERS
+2.3 FASTENERS

-A. Fasteners: Of size and type to suit application; galvanized finish in concealed locations and brass or chrome finish in exposed locations.
+A. Fasteners: Of size and type to suit application; Galvanized finish in concealed locations and Brass or Chrome finish in exposed locations.